irllabs/grabcut/README.md

 ## Running the Xcode project

 1. Double click `grabcut.xcodeproj` to open it in Xcode
-2. *grabcut/main.cpp*, update the this line with the right path to the datasets folder
+2. *grabcut/main.cpp*, update this line with the right path to the datasets folder

 ```
-string root = "/Users/ali/Documents/Development/grabcut/dataset/";	//Update this line to point to your dataset folder
+string root = "/xxx/dataset/";	//Update this line to point to your dataset folder
 ```

 3. To label and generate masks for new images, add new images to 'dataset/img/ASAP/' and name them using names with the format *00000xxx.jpg*, starting at 101, like this: